IbnAzam/COS-30049/README.md

 - Distribution of email lengths (spam vs. ham)
 - Word clouds for spam and ham
 - Histogram of keyword frequencies

+## How to use
+- Run individual Machine Learning Model scripts on their own (generates png of visuals), there are three
+  1. LinearRegression.py
+  2. NaiveBayes.py
+  3. RandomForest.py

+- DataProcessing.py is merging the two separate CSVs and makiing common columns to align them into one coherent set
+  - Creates final.csv

+- DataAnalyst.py is data visualisation of the final.csv